agiletiger/ojotas/README.md

 ## Rationale
 - Most ORMs out there are proud that they support more than one SQL dialect (MySQL, PostgreSQL, Mysql Server, and so on).
 In how many projects you had to interact with more than one dialect at the same time?
-Having to support many dialects is not an easy task, the more dialects they support the more surface for bugs to be there when you less expect them.
+Having to support many dialects is not an easy task, the more dialects they support the more surface for bugs to be there when you least expect them.
 - In order to use an ORM you need to learn how to use it (obvious right?), but why?
 Do we really need to learn yet another tool with a bunch of methods, complexities, intricacies and nuances?
 - Unless you are doing something very trivial chances are that you will at some point have issues with the ORM.